CrowdStrike/Cloud-AWS/Control-Tower/documentation/implementation-guide.md

 Customers will require the following:
 * Subscription to Falcon Discover for Cloud & Containers **or** the Falcon Cloud Workload Protection Bundle.
 * Subscription to Falcon Insight

-The following parameters will be stored in AWS Secrets Manager in the master account:
-* Falcon Cloud API ClientID
-* Falcon Cloud API Client Secret
+* AWS Secrets Manager enabled in the region that you are deploying Control Tower.
+We use secrets manager to store the CrowdStrike API keys with Read+Write permissions for the “AWS Accounts” role.

 CrowdStrike will pass an ``externalid`` when trying to assume a role in the log archive account to read the log files.
 We recommend that you become familiar with the following article: